-As described under the caption "Description of Capital Stock-NOL Preservation Lock-Up Agreement," effective July 7, 2009, we entered into a NOL preservation lock-up agreement with most of our significant stockholders that restricts transferability of shares of our common stock by the stockholders who entered into the agreement until June 2011, unless terminated earlier under certain circumstances, in order to minimize the risk that we will undergo an "ownership change" within the meaning of Section 382(g) of the Internal Revenue Code prior to that time.
+In connection with our recent sale of shares of our common stock, most of our significant stockholders entered into a NOL Preservation Lock-up Agreement with us.
+The NOL Preservation Lock-up Agreement restricts transferability of shares of our common stock by the stockholders who entered into the agreement until June 2011, unless terminated earlier with our consent, in order to minimize the risk that we will undergo an "ownership change" within the meaning of Section 382(g) of the Internal Revenue Code prior to that time.
 Section 382 of the Internal Revenue Code is an extremely complex provision with respect to which there are many uncertainties.
-Although the NOL preservation lock-up agreement is intended to minimize the risk of such an "ownership change" we cannot assure you that such an ownership change will not occur.
+Although the NOL Preservation Lock-up Agreement is intended to minimize the risk of such an "ownership change" we cannot assure you that such an ownership change will not occur.
 In addition, we have not requested a ruling from the Internal Revenue Service, or IRS, regarding whether we have effectively preserved our NOLs, and we cannot ensure that the IRS will agree that our NOLs have been effectively preserved for purposes of Section 382.